capnslipp/awesome_dump/README.md

 in the custom defaults (see below), or you can override on a per call basis with

-    logger.ap object, :warn
+    logger.ad object, :warn

 ### Setting Custom Defaults ###
-You can set your own default options by creating ``.aprc`` file in your home directory.
-Within that file assign your  defaults to ``AwesomePrint.defaults``.
+You can set your own default options by creating ``.adrc`` file in your home directory.
+Within that file assign your  defaults to ``AwesomeDump.defaults``.
 For example:

-    # ~/.aprc file.
+    # ~/.adrc file.
-    AwesomePrint.defaults = {
+    AwesomeDump.defaults = {
       :indent => -2,
       :color => {
         :hash  => :pale,